 Professionals may then choose to pursue certifications in nurse practitioner specialties such as:

-To qualify for certification, candidates must submit proof of qualifying education and clinical hours, as well as pass a comprehensive exam.
-Please see the certification section below for a full list of national certification boards for nurse practitioners.
+To qualify for certification, candidates must submit proof of qualifying education and clinical hours, and pass a comprehensive exam.
+Please see the certification section below for a complete list of national certification boards for nurse practitioners.

 Step 8: Maintain All Certifications and Local Licensure (Every One to Five Years).